yugabe/MutatorFX/docs/xml/MutatorFX.QueryMutator.Core.md

 ##### Summary

-Enable scanning the supplied `assemblies`assemblies for objects decorated with the [MapFromAttribute](#T-QueryMutator-Core-MapFromAttribute 'QueryMutator.Core.MapFromAttribute')attribute.
+Enable scanning the supplied `assemblies` assemblies for objects decorated with the [MapFromAttribute](#T-QueryMutator-Core-MapFromAttribute 'QueryMutator.Core.MapFromAttribute') attribute.

 ##### Parameters